MuckRock/pdf-splitter-add-on/README.md

 # Document Splitter Add-On

-TDocumentCloud Add-On that splits a DocumentCloud document on a designated page and creates two new documents.
+DocumentCloud Add-On that splits a DocumentCloud document on a designated page and creates two new documents.